VasinkaD/Polarization-Deep-Sense/README.md

 - Dense_connective_tissue.ipynb

 ### Scan_Diatom_model.h5
-The model used to reconstruct the polarization states in each time bin of the moving diatom scan, shown in Fig 4. <br>
+The model used to reconstruct the polarization states in each bin of the moving diatom scan, shown in Fig 4. <br>
 Stored in the folder "Trained_models" <br>
 Called by the codes:
-- Dense_connective_tissue.ipynb
+- Graph_Diatom.ipynb

 ### Channels_dependency_[X]_channels.h5
 The series of models used to reproduce the graph shown in panel (a) of Fig. 2.
 The "X" in the name is a placeholder for the actual number separating each model. <br>